The Mayo Clinic is saying that using Niacin for depression is basically a miracle cure.

 What else can you do for depression?

-Take a look at my article How To Beat Depression for some powerful ways of kicking depressions butt.
+Take a look at my ultimate guide to stopping depression for some powerful ways of kicking depressions butt.

 Here are some tips: